Reproducibility in Learning

 The basic idea is to obtain an estimate of the statistical query with a smaller tolerance $\tau'$ and then use a randomized rounding scheme where the interval $[0,1]$ is divided into intervals of size roughly $\tau/\rho$.
 Then, every value in the interval is rounded to the midpoint of the region it occurs in.
 The partition into intervals is chosen with a random offset so that with high probability nearby points will lie in the same region.

-\item {\bf Heavy-hitters.} Using the above simulation of SQ queries/algorithms, in Section \ref{sec:heavy-hitters}, we demonstrate the usefulness of reproducibility by giving a reproducible algorithm $\rhh$ for identifying approximate $v$-heavy-hitters of a distribution, i.e. the elements in the support of the distribution with probability mass at least $v$.
+\item {\bf Heavy-hitters.} Using our simulation of SQ queries, in Section \ref{sec:heavy-hitters}, we demonstrate the usefulness of reproducibility by giving a reproducible algorithm $\rhh$ for identifying approximate $v$-heavy-hitters of a distribution, i.e. the elements in the support of the distribution with probability mass at least $v$.

 \begin{lemma}[Lemma \ref{lem:rHeavyHitters-correctness}, Restated] For all $\eps \in (0, 1/2)$, $v \in (\eps, 1- \eps)$, with probability at least $1-\rho$, $\rhh_{\rho, v, \eps}$ is $\rho$-reproducible, and returns a list of $v'$-heavy-hitters for some $v' \in [v - \eps, v + \eps]$.
 Furthermore, the sample complexity is bounded by $\widetilde{O}(\rho^{-2})$. \end{lemma}